muadzyamani/intro-to-ai-learn/notes.md

 -   **Correct:** Unsupervised learning is good for finding existing groups in data.
 Reinforcement learning is more advanced; it develops strategies to achieve a goal (like maximizing a reward), allowing it to "invent" new ways to encourage customer behavior or solve a problem.

 ---

+# 7. Machine Learning Algorithms

+## Common algorithms

+-   Machine learning is not one single program but a collection of different algorithms, many borrowed from statistics.
+-   These algorithms are like a chef's kitchen tools; each has a primary use, but they can be combined creatively to solve problems.
+-   **Example: A company using both supervised and unsupervised learning.**
+    1.  **Supervised Learning (Classification):** First, they used binary classification to divide customers into two groups: those who use promotions and those who don't.
+    2.  **Unsupervised Learning (Clustering):** Next, they took the "promotion users" group and applied unsupervised learning to find new patterns.
+The machine created its own clusters and identified a small, valuable subgroup of "promotion super users."
+    3.  **Result:** The company then targeted this super-user group with more promotions, increasing its success rate.
+-   Data science teams mix and match algorithms based on the data and the problem.
+Each algorithm has different strengths, weaknesses, and processing power requirements.

+## K-nearest neighbor

+-   **K-Nearest Neighbor (KNN)** is a common supervised machine learning algorithm used for **multi-class classification** (where there are more than two possible outcomes).
+-   **Core Idea:** It classifies new, unknown data by looking at the known data points ("neighbors") that are closest to it.
+The goal is to minimize the distance between the unknown point and its neighbors.
+-   **Analogy: Classifying a dog breed at an animal shelter.**
+    -   An unknown dog is compared to dogs of known breeds.
+    -   The unknown dog is classified based on the breed of the dogs it most closely resembles in features like face shape and hair color.
+-   **How it Works:**
+    1.  **Plot Data:** Known, labeled data is plotted on a graph using key features as predictors (e.g., X-axis for weight, Y-axis for hair length).
+    2.  **Add Unknown Point:** The new, unlabeled data point is added to the graph.
+    3.  **Find Neighbors:** The algorithm identifies the 'k' nearest labeled data points to the new point.
+'K' is a number you choose (e.g., 5).
+The distance is often calculated using **Euclidean Distance**.
+    4.  **Classify by Majority:** The new point is assigned to the class that is most common among its 'k' nearest neighbors. (e.g., if 3 of the 5 nearest neighbors are Shepherds, the unknown dog is classified as a Shepherd).
+-   **Use Case:** Commonly used in finance to identify promising stocks by comparing them to the historical performance of similar stocks.

+## K-means clustering

+-   **K-Means Clustering** is a common unsupervised machine learning algorithm used to group data into a specified number ('k') of clusters.
+-   **Core Idea:** The algorithm iteratively organizes data points into 'k' clusters by finding the best central point (**centroid**) for each cluster.
+-   **Analogy: Clustering dogs at a shelter into 3 groups for 3 new shelters.**
+    -   The 'k' in k-means would be 3.
+-   **How it Works:**
+    1.  **Initialize:** The algorithm starts by randomly selecting 'k' data points to be the initial centroids.
+    2.  **Assign:** Each data point is assigned to the cluster of its nearest centroid.
+    3.  **Update:** The centroid of each cluster is recalculated to be the mean (average) position of all points in that cluster.
+    4.  **Iterate:** Steps 2 and 3 are repeated until the centroids stop moving significantly, and the clusters become stable.
+-   **Challenges:**
+    -   It forces the data into exactly 'k' clusters, even if the data doesn't naturally group that way.
+    -   It can be sensitive to **outliers** (an isolated data point will still be forced into a cluster).
+-   **Use Case:** Retailers use it to cluster customers into groups like "loyal customers," "regular customers," and "lowest-price shoppers" to create targeted marketing strategies.

+## Regression

+-   **Regression Analysis** is a supervised machine learning algorithm used to understand the relationship between variables and predict continuous outcomes by identifying trends.
+-   **Core Idea:** It looks at the relationship between **predictors** (input variables) and an **outcome**.
+It tells you *that* a trend exists, but not *why*.
+-   **Analogy: Seasonal car sales.**
+    -   A company observes that people buy more convertibles in the summer and more trucks in the winter.
+Regression helps quantify this trend to predict future sales.
+-   **How it Works:**
+    -   Data is plotted on an X-Y diagram (e.g., X-axis for months, Y-axis for sales).
+    -   A **trend line** is drawn through the data to represent the relationship between the variables.
+    -   The more data you have, the more accurate the trend line and the better the predictions.
+-   **Use Case:** Large retailers like Walmart use regression to predict seasonal demand for products (e.g., more Pop-Tarts in summer) to optimize stock levels.
+-   **Note:** Some debate whether regression is "true" machine learning, as it's more about predicting based on statistical trends than learning entirely new concepts.

+## Naive Bayes

+-   **Naive Bayes** is a popular and powerful supervised machine learning algorithm for classification.
+-   **Core Idea ("Naive"):** It's called "naive" because it makes the simplifying assumption that all predictors (features) are **independent** of one another.
+-   **Analogy: Classifying a dog's breed using multiple features.**
+    -   Even though a dog's height and weight are related, Naive Bayes treats them as two completely separate, independent pieces of evidence.
+-   **How it Works (Class Predictor Probability):**
+    1. For an unknown item, the algorithm looks at **each predictor individually**.
+    2. It calculates the probability that the item belongs to each possible class, based on that single predictor.
+    3. This is done for all predictors.
+    4. The probabilities are combined to make a final classification, assigning the item to the class with the highest overall probability.
+-   **Use Case:** Banks use it for fraud detection by looking at many independent transaction predictors (time, location, amount, etc.).
+Cybersecurity firms use it to detect threats by analyzing independent network traffic features.
+-   **Key Strength:** Because it makes few assumptions, it can effectively handle a huge number of predictors, which often makes it more accurate.

+## Chapter Quiz

+**Question 1 of 2**

+You work for a company that’s selling electric cars to consumers.
+The company wants to get the maximum amount of value from its advertising dollars.
+So it wants to ramp up advertising when it thinks that customers would be most interested in purchasing an electric car.
+Your data science team wants to create a regression analysis based on fuel prices.
+How might this look on an XY diagram?

+-   **Create a trendline with fuel prices along the X axis and electric car sales on the Y axis.**
+-   **Correct:** Regression analysis involves plotting two variables on an XY diagram to see if a trendline emerges.
+A clear trendline indicates a predictable relationship, such as electric car sales rising as fuel prices rise.

+**Question 2 of 2**

+How is K Nearest Neighbor like the old saying, “birds of a feather flock together?”

+-   **Classify unknown data against the closest data that you do know.**
+-   **Correct:** The saying implies that things that are similar tend to group together.
+KNN works on this principle by classifying an unknown item based on the classification of the known items that are most similar (closest) to it.

+---